 - Quantifying metrics isn’t always about the money

 - It’s tempting to default to financial facts and figures when trying to illustrate your impact in past roles, but money doesn’t make the world go round in this case.
 Switch it up by trying alternatives, such as the hours you saved or the percentage efficiency you helped achieve.

 Use a reverse-chronological resume format to show your upward progression in your accounting career.
 As a senior accountant, it’s essential that your most recent, most applicable work experience is at the top of your resume since you don’t want recruiters to have to scan the entire page just to find it.

 You absolutely should!
 Accountants work hard to get the professional qualifications they need to practice, and your prospective employer will want to know whether you have the skills they need.
 Include all relevant certifications and education, such as your CPA and accounting or finance degree in dedicated sections on your resume.

 Yes.
 Perhaps one company is looking for someone experienced in manufacturing accounting while another one needs an accountant who specializes in reviewing grant agreements.
-While you may have experience with both, you’ll want to tailor your resume accordingly, proving that you do indeed have that experience.
+While you may have experience with both, you’ll want to tailor your resume and generate a cover letter accordingly, proving that you do indeed have that experience.